Katmandu City Tour

 Boudha Stupa is one of the largest stupas in the world.
 This largest Buddhist Stupa in Nepal lies about 8 km to the east of downtown Kathmandu.
 During the festival of Losar (Tibetan New Year) in February or March, Boudhanath hosts the grand celebration.
 In 1979, Boudha became a UNESCO World Heritage Site.
 There are more than 45 Buddhist monasteries in the area.

-Pashupatinath Temple is the most important Hindu pilgrims sites and important part of Kathmandu city tour.
-This is located at east part of Kathmandu valley.Pasupathinath temple is a temple of Lord Shiva.
-It is situated on the banks of river Baghmati.
+Pashupatinath Temple is the most important Hindu pilgrims site and an essential part of the Kathmandu city tour.
+This is located in the east part of Kathmandu valley.
+Pashupatinath temple is a temple of Lord Shiva.
+It is situated on the banks of river Bagmati.
 Thousands of pilgrims and visitors visit this temple every year.
-Pashnupatinath is another name of lord Shiva.
-Maha Shivaratri is a popular festival of this temple, which attracts about a million devotees.
+Pashupatinath is another name for Lord Shiva.
+Maha Shivaratri is a famous temple festival, attracting about a million devotees.
 The main temple of Pashupatinath is two tire pagoda temples, with a height of 23.6 meters.
 The doors are heavily ornamented with silver and gold paints.